makogirls/GPT-medscape-case-challenge/README.md

-# Comparative Analysis of Multimodal Large Language Models GPT-4 Omni and o1 Versus Clinicians in Real-World Clinical Scenarios
+# Comparative Analysis of Multimodal Large Language Models GPT-4o and o1 Versus Clinicians in clinical case challenge questions: Retrospective Cross-Sectional Study

 This repository contains the code and sample datasets used in our paper titled "Comparative Analysis of Multimodal Large Language Models GPT-4 Omni and o1 Versus Clinicians in Real-World Clinical Scenarios".